Package Management in Python#

 /home/User/mambaforge/bin/python

-(base) User@Host:~$ python
+(base) User@Host:~$ python --version

-Next, let’s activate the new environment:
+Now, let’s activate the new environment:

 (base) User@Host:~$ mamba activate pct